ZSh-Li/ZSh-Li.github.io/_pages/about.md

 <strong><font color="#44679E">Content</font></strong>
 - The presented modular direct description (MDD) method can accurately describe and compensate hysteresis phenomenon.
 - The MDD-based model offers the advantage of small memory consumption, making it suitable for application in memory-constrained scenarios.
-- The execution time of this model is short and stable, which can be applied in applications requiring a high computational period
+- The execution time of this model is short and stable, which can be applied in applications requiring a high computational period.
 - The MDD method has the potential to become a general modeling method for solving hysteresis challenges.
 </div>
 </div>